-- If the concentration of any constituent for any sample for a specific borehole falls in Class III, the borehole is classified as a Class III borehole. - If the concentration of any constituent for any sample for a specific borehole falls in Class II, and none in Class III, the borehole is classified as a Class II borehole. - The upper value of Class I is used as the cut off value to determine whether a borehole would fall in Class I and also include Class 0 which is the ideal water quality.
+If the concentration of any constituent for any sample for a specific borehole falls in Class III, the borehole is class borehole.

+If the concentration of any constituent for any sample for a specific borehole falls in Class II, and none in Class III as a Class II borehole.

+The upper value of Class I is used as the cut off value to determine whether a borehole would fall in Class I and a is the ideal water quality.

-Note: This list is not comprehensive, and lists those constituents most commonly responsible for water quality problems in groundwater.
-Other constituents may cause health effects.
+Note: This list is not comprehensive, and lists those constituents most commonly responsible for water quality problems constituents may cause health effects.